-Amy Lawrence is an associate in the Privacy & Data Security Group.
+Amy Lawrence is counsel to the Privacy & Data Security Group.

 Prior to joining Frankfurt Kurnit, Ms. Lawrence worked as an associate with Morrison & Foerster and Davis & Gilbert.
 Her practice has included commercial litigation and regulatory enforcement matters focused on false advertising, unfair competition, and data privacy matters, as well as advising clients on all areas of advertising, data security, and privacy issues.
 She also previously worked in traditional and digital advertising agencies before becoming an attorney.